menandmice/micetro_docs/guides/user-manual/console_menus.rst

 Menu Bars
 =========

-The Menu Bar in the Men & Mice Management Console provides access to nearly all of the program's functionality.
+The Menu Bar in the Men&Mice Management Console provides access to nearly all of the program's functionality.

 .. important::
   You must have sufficient access privileges in order to use some of the menu items discussed below.